warpy-ai/tgs/README.md

 tgs
 ```

-Once inside TGS, you can start conversing with your terminal:
+Once inside TGS, you can start conversing with your terminal.
+Here are a few examples:

 ```
 tgs> Create a new directory called "projects"